kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * The equation editor painful to use.
 * Word does not work in the workflow for ***scientific research papers or reports***.

-The last point is the reason I dropped using Word entirely.
-Assuming scientific research papers consist of only 3 steps (if only!) - notetaking, analysis and presentation - Word fails at performing well in any of these steps.
+Assuming scientific research papers consist of only 3 steps (if only!) - notetaking, analysis and presentation - Word fails at delivering in any of these steps.

-Word doesn't quite work for notetaking, with Org mode, Evernote or Onenote being most people's preferred solution.
+Word doesn't quite work for notetaking.
+Org mode, Evernote or Onenote are most people's preferred solution.
-I personally don't know anyone that decides to keep their notes in Word.
 Word doesn't fit data analysis requirements as well, with Python, R or Excel being the go-to tools.
-I use Emacs / Vim for notetaking and store them in a git repository and all of my data analysis is done in a Jupyter Notebook.
+I personally use Emacs / Vim for notetaking and store them in a git repository and all of my data analysis is done in Jupyter Notebooks.
 After collecting the required data from an experiment and post processing it, I can save plots into an image or the data into a table in a particular format programmatically using scripts.
 Word however, does not allow me to import these images or tables programmatically.
 Word just does not fit into typical analysis or research workflows.